 Nope!
 If you have a team already in mind, great, if not, you can join a team during the hackGVSU event.

-Please bring your laptop and your appetite for coding!
+Please bring your laptop or mobile device, your charging/power adapters, and your appetite for coding!

 Yes!
 Breakfast, lunch, and snacks will all be provided for free!
 Coffee and coding juice will be available.
 All FREE!